2009 Gilgit-Baltistan Assembly election: Parties and candidates

-Campaign and Polling
+Campaign and polling

 Voting took place on 12 November 2009 on Morning 9 AM to 4 PM without any break.
 1022 polling stations were set up across Gilgit-Baltistan out of which 200 polling stations were considered sensitive.
 5000 law enforcement personnel was hired for security.

 Result

+The two tables below show the results of the elections.
+The first table shows the results for the elections across all 24 constituencies, and shows each political party's standing after independents joining different parties and the allotment of reserved seats.
+The second table shows the winner of each of the 24 constituencies, 6 reserved seats for women, and 3 reserved seats for technocrats.